vishalv22/Python/Chapter 4/readme.md

 word = 'reverse me!'
 print(word[::-1])   # Output: !em esrever
 ```
-The syntax [::-1] means that the slice should be from the beginning until the end of the string (because start and end are commited) and a step of -1 means that it should move through the string in reverse.
+The syntax [::-1] means that the slice should be from the beginning until the end of the string (because start and end are ommitted) and a step of -1 means that it should move through the string in reverse.

 <br>